 Software developers design all aspects of various types of software.
 They may work in research, design, computer programming, or project management, and they’re often directed by a programming developer.

-Some software developers work full-time or part-time for a company, but work from home.
+Some software developers work full-time or part-time for a company but work from home.
 Others are completely freelance.
 Most have a specialty or two, which is necessary in the broad and ever-changing world of software.
 Some specialties to consider include mobile development, cloud integration, and parallel computing.

 6. Web developer

-Some people act as both developers and designers (see below), but specialized programming needs are making this a little less common – especially if you’re dealing with larger websites.
+Some people act as both developers and designers (see below), but specialized programming needs are making this a little less common–especially if you’re dealing with larger websites.
 Often times, web developers develop long-term client relationships where they continue to manage a site’s back end.

 7. Web designer

-While a web developer works with a website’s back end, the web developer works on the pieces that consumers actually see.
+While a web developer works with a website’s back end, the web designer works on the pieces that consumers actually see.
 Designers often, but not always, come from a background of graphic design, and they work with programs like Photoshop, Gimp, and Dreamweaver to create beautiful website designs.

 With the right knowledge, a web designer can often both design and develop the website.
 In fact, being able to do both is highly useful for a freelancer!
 This infographic outlines the differences between these two professions, if you’re still confused.